Skip to main content

 • arrow_forward Research in sport, exercise and rehabilitation

-• Human Performance Research Centre
+• arrow_forward Human Performance Research Centre

 • arrow_forward UTS Exercise Physiology Clinic

-The UTS Exercise Physiology Clinic is a not-for-profit teaching and research clinic that provides high quality exercise physiology assessment and treatment services for children, adolescents, adults, and elderly in the general community.
+The UTS Exercise Physiology Clinic is a not-for-profit teaching and research clinic that provides high quality clincal exercise physiology assessment and treatment services for children, adolescents, adults, and elderly in the general community.

 ""

-About the clinic
+About the Clinic

 The Clinic offers exercise assessments, exercise prescription, and supervised delivery of clinical exercise programs on-site, that are tailored to your individual needs with a person-centred care approach.